-Section 1031 of the Internal Revenue Code allows you to exchange real property that was held for rental or investment purposes, or that was used in your trade or business ("relinquished property"), for other real property that will also be held for rental or investment purposes, or that will be used in your trade or business ("replacement property").
-This enables you to defer the payment of your ordinary income, capital gain, depreciation recapture and/or Medicare Surcharge ("Obamacare") income tax liabilities.
+Section 1031 of the Internal Revenue Code allows you to exchange real property that was held for rental, investment or business use ("relinquished property") for other real property that will also be held for rental, investment or business use ("replacement property").
+This enables you to defer the payment of your ordinary income, capital gain, depreciation recapture and/or Medicare Surcharge ("Obamacare tax") income tax liabilities.